Do Guinea Pigs Bite? And How Hard Can They Bite?

 However, babies are so much more curious about their new world and will nibble on things more often.
 They can sometimes get excited about something and start nibbling harder until it leads to more intense nipping.
 If their unfortunate object of interest is your arm, try giving them some yummy veggies to occupy their teeth instead.

 Do Guinea Pigs Bite When You First Get Them?

 Most guinea pigs will be scared when you first get them.
 However, usually, guinea pigs will not bite, even when they are scared.
 This can depend on personality, but guinea pigs will be more likely to run away from you than bite.

 To help your guinea pig feel more comfortable around you, go slow and teach them that they don’t need to be scared of you.
 Pick them up in a tunnel or fleece house and then sit on the floor with them and offer some veggie treats.
-You can also find some more taming tips on our taming and bonding page.

 Do Guinea Pigs Bite When You Pick Them Up?

 Typically no, guinea pigs are much more likely to run when you try to pick them up than bite.
 This is a deeply instilled instinct from their days in the wild.
 When a bird swoops down on you, you run!
 Some guinea pigs will bite if they genuinely hate being picked up, but it’s not common.